LouDnl/USBSID-Pico/README.md

 by selecting `WebUSB (Hermit)` as player in the pulldown menu or
 by selecting `ASID (MIDI)` as player in the pulldown menu.
 Out-of-the box playing is also supported by using [C64jukebox by Kenchis](https://haendel.ddns.net:8443/static/c64jukebox.vue), note that this is still in BETA.
-[SidBerry](https://github.com/LouDnl/SidBerry) is a command line SID file player for Linux with up to 4 SIDs supported.
+[SidBerry](https://github.com/LouDnl/SidBerry) is a command line SID file player for Linux & Windows with up to 4 SIDs supported (Windows version is buggy).
-Unofficial support is added to a fork of [Vice](https://github.com/LouDnl/Vice-USBSID), up to 3 SIDs are supported in vsid and up to 4 in xs64.
+Unofficial support is added to a fork of [Vice](https://github.com/LouDnl/Vice-USBSID), up to 3 SIDs are supported in vsid and up to 4 in x64sc.
 Unofficial support is added to a fork of [sidplayfp]() which requires a fork of [libsidplayfp]().
 Unofficial support is added to a fork of [RetroDebugger](https://github.com/LouDnl/RetroDebugger), up to 4 SIDs are supported.
 ##### Amiga